-If you are applying for any of our research courses - MRes, MA by Research or PhD - you'll need to supply a research proposal with your application.
+If you are applying for any of our research courses - MRes, MA by Research or PhD - you will need to supply a research proposal with your application.

 Your proposal should include information about your chosen area of research and your proposed research question(s) so that we can understand exactly what you’re hoping to study, and determine who might be an appropriate supervisor for you.
 Each discipline requires slightly different things in a research proposal, so you might find it useful to seek advice from the admissions tutor or your potential supervisor before you apply but the following guidelines give a sense of what is often included.

-Your proposal should normally be around 2 pages (double spaced) and will often include:
+Your proposal should normally be around two pages (double spaced) and will often include: